 Erin Malley & Doruk Golcu are an internationally touring teaching couple.
 Partners on the dance floor and in life, they have been dancing together since 2004, and have a combined 50 years of dance experience.
 They are known for their smooth dancing, their turns, unique musicality, and connection to one another.
 Erin and Doruk are generous teachers, known for the approachable way that they share their knowledge of both the body in motion and the structure of the dance.
 They have taught and performed extensively in the San Francisco Bay Area, Northern and Southern California, New York, New Jersey, Pennsylvania, Connecticut, Seattle, Hawaii, Colorado, Utah, Michigan, Ohio, Arizona; outside the United States: Buenos Aires Argentina, Ireland, Portugal, Switzerland, the United Kingdom, and Turkey.
 Erin and Doruk have taught classes and courses at Western Michigan University (MI), University of Hawai'i at Manoa (HI), California State University East Bay, and Stanford University (CA).

-In their teaching, Erin and Doruk prioritize partnership, concentrating on what makes true leading and following, and making the dance work together.
+In their teaching, Erin and Doruk prioritize partnership, concentrating on what makes true leading and following, and making the dance work as a collaborative team.
 They use structural analysis to facilitate understanding.
 They believe that this analysis can be used to build the foundation for any aesthetic styling you choose.

 Erin and Doruk greatly encourage exploration and experimentation in their students.
 They have lived in several very vibrant communities containing a broad variety of dancing styles, and they have danced socially around the world.
 Thanks to that exposure, they can strongly contextualize their teachings to different styles and approaches of dancing tango.